-In Omega-3 PART 1 I talked about the many reasons you need omega-3 fats.
+In Omega-3 Part One I talked about the many reasons you need omega-3 fats.

 Fish oil contains long-chain omega-3 fats in the form of eicosapentaenoic acid (EPA) and docosahexaenoic acid DHA.)
 These long-chain fats have been linked to benefits in heart health, vision, brain function and immune diseases, just to name a few.
 Vegan sources of omega-3 fats (such as walnuts, chia seeds, flaxseeds and walnuts) are also very important for health and deliver omega-3 fats in the form of alpha-linolenic acid (LNA).
 While it’s true your body can convert the LNA in vegan foods into EPA and DHA, it takes extremely large amounts of LNA intake to yield adequate amounts of EPA and DHA for optimal health.
 Importantly, many of the studies showing the benefit of omega-3 fats are specific to EPA and DHA.
 Supplementing your diet with high-quality fish oil is a cost-effective and highly efficient way to get the EPA and DHA your body needs to function best.